 Union is almost 200 years old, yet in that time it has stayed true to its Christian heritage, while winning high marks for academics from Peterson’s Competitive Colleges, the Templeton Guide to Colleges that Encourage Character Development, and the Student Guide to America’s 100 Best College Buys.

 Union follows a modern liberal arts curriculum, as opposed to a Classical or Great Books model.
 A detriment to the school is its Greek system of sororities and fraternities; for all the good that can come from these kinds of groups, their negative reputation is too often earned.

 A true asset to the school is its president, Dr. David S. Dockery.
 He is the co-editor of The Future of Christian Higher Education (Broadman & Holmam, 1999), which made the rounds through Christian colleges in the Southeast several years back, challenging private Christian universities to forge and earn academic clout by being Christian in their scholarship.
 Among the many other books Dr. Dockery has published, Renewing Minds (B&H Academic, 2008) is particularly notable for its call to reclaim the Christian intellectual tradition and teach students how to approach every sphere of life from a Christian perspective.

 Through Dr. Dockery’s leadership, Union has since been a trendsetter for many private schools in the south.

-At over 4,000 students, Union is a larger school than most on the list.
-Its cost is $34,000 for on-campus fees, tuition, and room and board, but about 90% of students receive some form of financial aid, which makes Union less expensive than many schools of similar mission and size.
+At over 3,500 students, Union is a larger school than most on the list.
+Its cost about $40,000 for on-campus fees, tuition, and room and board.
+However, a notably high rate of 90% of students receive some form of financial aid, which makes Union less expensive than many schools of similar mission and size.